Biloxi Bus Accident Lawyer

 - Government entity or contractor responsible for taking care of the roads

-If a judge or jury believes that more than one party is liable, each defendant might be assigned a percentage of fault.
+If a judge or jury believes that more than one party is liable, each defendant would be assigned a percentage of fault.
 In most cases where claims are successful, each defendant would be required to only pay the plaintiff compensation proportionate to their degree of fault, relative to the total amount rewarded.

 This legal concept is known as several liability, outlined in Mississippi Code § 85-5-7.
-However, a single defendant may be held responsible to pay the entire amount of damages suffered by one injured in a bus crash where the crash was caused by deliberate conduct of the defendants, known as joint and several liability.
+However, a single defendant may be held responsible to pay the entire amount of damages suffered by one injured in a bus crash where the crash was caused by deliberate conduct of the defendant, known as joint and several liability.
 Because of the nuances of this system, a knowledgeable Biloxi lawyer could help explain a person’s rights after a bus crash, as well as investigate who might be liable.